News & Updates

 Perhaps the most common cause of water waste is the leaky faucet.
 Because a dripping faucet deceptively appears to be letting out very small amounts of water, this problem is often neglected.
 Yet a leaking drip that is 1/32nd of an inch wastes 25 gallons in 24 hours; one that is 1/16" wastes 100 gallons in 24 hours; and a stream of 1/8" wastes 400 gallons in a 24-hour period.

-If you plan to leave your home empty for any length of time - on vacation, for instance - it might be a good idea to shut off your water valve so that if a serious leak develops while you're away, it will not flood the premises or run up a large water bill.
+If you plan to leave your home empty for any length of time - on vacation, for instance - consider shutting off your water valve so that if a serious leak develops while you're gone, it will not flood the premises or run up a large water bill.
 Don't forget to also turn off the electricity to the water heater, as well.

 Email BWS Customer Care

 Email Dept of Environmental Services